foriz/HomeCinema-server/README.md

 - [ ] Implementation of simple UI for adding/deleting/selecting folders, where server will search for movies.
 - [ ] File reader module.
 - [ ] Integrate of RTP protocol for streaming video.
-- [ ] API for communication with clients.
+- [ ] API for communication with clients (discovery, info & sub sharing).
+- [ ] Support for .mp4 and .mkv video files.

 ## Future Ideas:
 - [ ] Linux development & testing.